Resume Writing

 What is a resume summary?

-A resume summary is a 2-4 sentence professional statement at the top of your resume highlighting your top skills, experience, and achievements.
-It is your elevator pitch and the first thing recruiters read.
+A resume summary is a 2-4 sentence professional statement at the top of your resume that highlights your top skills, experience, and achievements.
+It is your elevator pitch – the first thing recruiters (and ATS systems) see.
+A strong summary answers one question in under 10 seconds: “Why should I hire you?”

 What is the difference between a summary and an objective?